Novimatrem/WinLoudnessTether/README.md

 # Running

 PowerShell scripts are disabled by default on Windows.
-To enable them, run the following commands in an elevated (Run as Admin) PowerShell terminal:
+To enable them, run the following commands in an elevated (Run as Admin) PowerShell terminal, in this exact order:

+First

 ``
+Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned ``

+Second

+``
 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass ``

-``
-Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned ``